 For a less invasive approach, you might consider sclerotherapy.
-This treatment is done with an ultrasound and may be as effective as surgery, at least according to recent research.
+This treatment is done with an ultrasound and may be as surgery, at least according to recent research.

 It’s performed by first aspirating the fluid from the tube.
 To do this, the tube is injected with a certain solution that irritates it.
 In response, the tube swells shut and pushes out additional fluid buildup.

 While this treatment has a faster recovery time than surgery, more research is needed.
-Some research has suggested that there is a higher chance that the hydrosalpinx will recur with sclerotherapy versus surgery.
+Some research has suggested that there is a that the hydrosalpinx will recur with sclerotherapy versus surgery.

 Repairing the blocked tube(s)

 For some tube issues, repairing the blockage can help.
 One procedure is called laparoscopic salpingostomy.
 The affected tube is opened to drain the fluid through a small incision.
 The tube is then clipped to stop any fluid from leaking into the uterus.
 While this approach does save the tube, it isn’t necessarily recommended for hydrosalpinx because the fluid often builds back up again.

 After treatment, you may want to talk to your doctor about pursuing IVF to get pregnant.